Atomic-superfluid heat engines controlled by twisted light: Finite-time effects

 Let us begin by addressing the first source of imperfection.
 During the isentropic strokes, the frequency $\Omega$ is modulated between $\Omega_{\rm photon}$ and $\Omega_{\rm phonon}$, i.e., $\omega_A$ switches between the photonlike ($\sim -\bar{\Delta}$) and phononlike ($\sim \omega_d$) regimes.
-As assumed in Sec. (\ref{otto_sec}), in the quantum adiabatic limit, the polaritonic particle numbers in the instantaneous energy basis remain invariant and the energy scales linearly with $\Omega$.
-For finite-time driving, nonadiabatic effects are present \cite{Rezek_2006,Chen_2010,delCampo_2013,delCampo_2014}.
-The effect of these excitations on each isochoric stroke can be compactly described by the adiabaticity parameter \cite{Husimi_1953} $Q^*\geq 1$, with $Q^* = 1$ for perfect adiabaticity.
-However, the effect of such imperfections may be avoided by operating via adiabatic shortcuts \cite{Chen_2010,delCampo_2013,delCampo_2014,Kiran_2021}, effectively leading to $Q^* \approx 1$ even for finite-time operations.
-The essential idea is to consider a time-dependent oscillator (here, a polariton mode) $\ddot{X}_A + \Omega(t)^2 X_A = 0$, where $\Omega(t)$ is varied from $\Omega_i$ to $\Omega_f$, and $X_A$ is the position quadrature of the mode.
+As assumed in Sec. (\ref{otto_sec}), in the quantum adiabatic limit, the polaritonic particle number in the instantaneous energy basis remains invariant and the energy scales linearly with $\Omega$.
+For finite-time driving, however, nonadiabatic effects are present \cite{Rezek_2006,Chen_2010,delCampo_2013,delCampo_2014}.
+The effect of these excitations can be compactly described by the adiabaticity parameter \cite{Husimi_1953} $Q^*\geq 1$, with $Q^* = 1$ for perfect adiabaticity.
+Nevertheless, the effect of such imperfections may be avoided by operating via adiabatic shortcuts \cite{Chen_2010,delCampo_2013,delCampo_2014,Kiran_2021}, effectively leading to $Q^* \approx 1$ even for finite-time operations.
+The essential idea is to consider a time-dependent oscillator (here, a polariton mode) $\ddot{\hat{X}}_A + \Omega(t)^2 \hat{X}_A = 0$, where $\Omega(t)$ is varied from $\Omega_i$ to $\Omega_f$, and $\hat{X}_A$ is the position operator of the mode.
+This description is robust if the timescale over which a detuning sweep is implemented is slow enough to suppress transitions between the polaritonic branches, separated near the avoided crossings by $\sim \mathcal{O}(\tilde{G})$.
 Based on the theory of the time-dependent quantum oscillator and the Ermakov-Lewis invariant, the expectation value of the Hamiltonian in the $n$th state reads \cite{Chen_2010} where $\rho(t)$ is a scaling factor satisfying the Ermakov-Pinney equation \cite{Morris_2015}